 The OnePlus 7 Pro is the more exciting OnePlus device, with a better display compared to the standard model, a pop-up front camera, triple rear camera, more RAM and the option of more storage.

-That said, its starting price is £200 more expensive than the OnePlus 7, creeping well into the flagship price bracket, and it's hefty device, heavy compared to rivals at this price and size.
+That said, its starting price is £200 more expensive than the OnePlus 7, creeping well into the flagship price bracket, and it's a hefty device, heavy compared to rivals at this price and size.

-The focus isn't on the standard model, but the OnePlus 7 is the one to buy if you're after value for money or an upgrade to your OnePlus 3/3T/5 or 5T.
-If you want all the latest tech for a little less than you would pay with Samsung or Huawei, the OnePlus 7 Pro is the model to consider.
+The focus isn't on the standard model, but the OnePlus 7 is the one to buy if you're after value for money or an upgrade to your older OnePlus phone If you want all the latest tech for a little less than you would pay with Samsung or Huawei, the OnePlus 7 Pro is the model to consider.